Shihab-Shahriar/rnd/Journal.md

 [2] L'ecuyer, Pierre, and Richard Simard.
 "TestU01: AC library for empirical testing of random number generators."
 ACM Transactions on Mathematical Software (TOMS) 33, no. 4 (2007): 1-40.

-## 08/03/2023
+## 08/07/2023

 ### Current State
-+ Added one more generator (Tyche).
-+ Added more distributions (normal and gamma).
++ Added 3 more generators- Tyche, Squares, Threefry (WIP).
++ Support for two sota statistical test suites added: TESTU01 and PractRand.
 + Refactored the code using CRTP- a base RNG class to inject common code in all generators.
+    + Added normal distributions (normal and gamma).
 + Added examples:
     + Basic Usage, How to generate PI in parallel
 + Few more tests.
++ Began writing the outline of potential paper in bullet [points](https://docs.google.com/document/d/e/2PACX-1vQBQjIKm9oG2mufLpKI5uZOLZ7cLiEGABTQ4hC8LNSjYd-0e_9EIH4ftEDlammmbo-pHtJYgZ8orBNq/pub).

 ### TODO
 + A writeup on literature review.
-+ Add threfry generator.
-+ Add some statistical tests from Test01 suite
++ Find and add more generators.
 + Test all generators using the "big crush" battery once done.
 + Documentation, CI pipeline.